ripl/nerfies-template/README.md

 # Project Name

-This is the repository that contains source code for the [Project Name website](https://ripl.github.io).
+This is the repository that contains source code for [Project Name](https://ripl.github.io).

 # BibTeX
 If you find Project Name useful for your work please cite: